 Acknowledgements

-Sincere thanks is offered to the individuals that reviewed chapters, including Patricia Morton, David Diamond, John Karges, Anne Harrison, Terry Blankenship, Linda Campbell, Ricky Maxey, Jim Neal, Jaime González, Marsha May, Robert Bradley, Lisa Bradley, Michael Smith, Mark Alan Storey, Brent Ortego, and David Bowles.
+Sincere thanks is offered to the individuals that reviewed the content of Texas Wildlife Science, including Patricia Morton, David Diamond, John Karges, Anne Harrison, Terry Blankenship, Linda Campbell, Ricky Maxey, Jim Neal, Jaime González, Marsha May, Robert Bradley, Lisa Bradley, Michael Smith, Mark Alan Storey, Brent Ortego, and David Bowles.
 A special thanks is offered to the late Dr. Ray C. Telfair, II, who taught me my first wildlife course and offered careful editing of the entire manuscript.
 Many friends and former colleagues shared excellent photographs or provided permission to use existing graphics.
 Attributions are found in the figure captions.
 Photos or illustrations lacking an attribution were contributed by the author.

 Leave a comment